 This was a related case to the case involving police officer EJ, noted above.
 In addition to obtaining compensation at trial for EJ’s injuries.
 EJ was also awarded compensation for approximately $10,000 of “sick bank” credits he had used while off work recovering from his injuries.
 ICBC appealed the decision regarding the sick bank credits but the BC Court of Appeal dismissed the appeal and confirmed that ICBC was required to reimburse EJ for the loss of the credits.

 Kevin Gourlay acted for a young woman and mother of three who was injured in a motor vehicle accident.
 At the time of trial, she continued to suffer from mid-back pain as a result of the accident.
 The Court awarded damages of $91,700, including $60,000 for pain and suffering.

-Kevin Gourlay represented Kyla Taggart, who was 10 years old when she was struck by the Defendant’s vehicle as she attempted to cross the road outside her elementary school.
+Kyla Taggart was 10 years old when she was struck by the defendant’s vehicle as she attempted to cross the road outside her elementary school.
 Kyla was in or near an unmarked crosswalk.
-The Defendant took the position that the accident was not her fault and that Kyla’s mother was partially to blame for allowing Kyla to walk home.
-The Court agreed that the accident was 100% the fault of the Defendant driver after accepting evidence that cars in the curb lane had stopped to allow Kyla to cross the road.
+The defendant took the position that the accident was not her fault and that Kyla’s mother was partially to blame for allowing Kyla to walk home.
+The Court agreed that the accident was 100% the fault of the defendant driver after accepting evidence that cars in the curb lane had stopped to allow Kyla to cross the road.

 KPW was a construction worker who injured his back in a motor vehicle accident.
 Prior to trial ICBC was prepared to offer him only $42,000 for his injuries and the impact on his employment.
 Mr. Cameron took the matter to the BC Supreme Court and KPW was eventually awarded over $120,000 in damages for his injuries and lost earnings.